 Are Their Valuables Safe?

-One more thing to worry about, am I right?
+You worry about your student being safe, then one more thing to worry about is their stuff.
 Right up there with the call from my college daughter that she lost her phone, keys, student ID, (fill in the blank), is the call you get when they tell you someone took their cell phone, watch, or whatever valuable item your child has had taken.

 It has been through their tears and yelling about an item of theirs being taken, that I find myself, once again, asking if they had locked their door.
 You see, my daughters have lived in dorms, apartments, sorority houses, and off-campus houses and consistently, I have personally witnessed them forgetting to lock their room doors (not the front door, although they have done that on occasion).
 Usually, when I make a mere mention of that fact, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
 It is exactly this naiveté that has taught them a painful lesson; not everyone is kind and good and honest.